 Simon Berthon worked at the top of the television industry for nearly four decades as an executive producer, producer, director, and writer.
 He was a founding partner and Chief Executive of the successful independent production company, 3BM Television, and was Vice-Chair of Directors UK from 2007-2011.
-Dividing his time between London and Wiltshire, he now writes thrillers and works independently as a freelance executive producer and consultant.
+Dividing his time between London, Cambridge and Wiltshire, he now writes thrillers and works independently as a freelance executive producer and consultant.

 Simon’s award-winning television productions include Nuremberg: Goering’s Last Stand (BAFTA Huw Wheldon award winner), The Ascent of Money (International Emmy winner for Documentary), Age of Terror (Broadcast Award), The Big Story (Premier Ondas, Barcelona), World in Action (Gold Hugo, Chicago), and The Shape of the World (Gold, New York).
 His programmes cross many genres - history, science, religion, current affairs, arts, drama-documentary and observational documentary - the Daily Telegraph described him as a “formidable Second World War historian”.

 Brought up in Hampshire and educated in Winchester and Bristol, Simon began his career at the BBC as a news trainee.
 Aged just 27, he was appointed Editor of BBC Northern Ireland’s investigative current affairs series Spotlight and Head of Current Affairs, BBC NI.
 He drew much of the background in Woman of State/A Secret Worth Killing For from the years he spent in Belfast in the 1970s.
 In 1980 he joined ITV’s World in Action as a producer/director and was made Deputy Editor.
 In 1993 he was the originator and founding editor of ITV’s weekly current affairs series The Big Story.